-All pieces in a Regular Standard Mail or Nonprofit Standard Mail automation mailing must:
+[1-27-13] All pieces in a Regular Standard Mail or Nonprofit Standard Mail automation mailing must:

 - a.
 Meet the basic standards for Standard Mail in 2.0 through 4.0 in Prices and Eligibility. - b.
 Be part of a single mailing of at least 200 pieces or 50 pounds of pieces of automation price Standard Mail (Regular and Nonprofit mailings must meet separate minimum volumes). - c.
 Be in the same processing category and meet the physical standards in 301.3.0. - d.
-Bear a delivery address that includes the correct ZIP Code, ZIP+4 code, or numeric equivalent to the delivery point barcode (DPBC) and that meets these address quality standards: - The address matching and coding standards in 7.4, Address Standards for Barcoded Pieces, and 708.3.0, Coding Accuracy Support System (CASS). - 2.
+Bear a delivery address that includes the correct ZIP Code, ZIP+4 code, or numeric equivalent to the delivery point routing code and that meets these address quality standards: - The address matching and coding standards in 7.4, Address Standards for Barcoded Pieces, and 708.3.0, Coding Accuracy Support System (CASS). - 2.
 If an alternative addressing format is used, the additional standards in 602.3.0. - e.
-Bear an accurate delivery point POSTNET barcode or Intelligent Mail barcode encoded with the correct delivery point routing code, matching the delivery address and meeting the standards in 302.4.0, and 708.4.0, either on the piece or on an insert showing through a barcode window.
+Bear an accurate Intelligent Mail barcode encoded with the correct delivery point routing code, matching the delivery address and meeting the standards in 302.5.0 and 708.4.0. - f.
+Be marked, sorted and documented as specified in 345.7.0, and 705.8.0 through 705.13.0; or prepared under 705.14.0, Combining Bundles of Flats Within FSS Zones.

-- f.
-Be marked, sorted and documented as specified in 345.7.0, and 705.8.0 through 705.13.0; or prepared under 705.14.0, Combining Bundles of Flats Within FSS Zones. - g.
+g.
 Meet the applicable documentation and postage payment standards in 344.